cmeraki/vit.triton/posts/PART2.md

 ## A simple example in CUDA

-Now that you have hopefully understood what threads, blocks and grids are, let's start with CUDA.
+Now that you have hopefully understood what threads, blocks, and grids are, let's start with CUDA.
 CUDA is a programming extension of C/C++ that helps us write heterogeneous programs.
 These programs allow us to define and launch kernels from the CPU.
 CUDA is very powerful and offers a lot of ways to optimize your kernel.
 It's just a bit ... too expressive.

 Let's slowly work through an example to understand how it works.
 Let's implement a very naive implementation of matrix multiplication.
 We will be using some CUDA function calls, they should be self-explanatory, but in case they are not, just google the syntax.
 This is a relatively simple kernel, so should be easy to follow along.

 1. Allocate the memory for the data (both input and output) on the CPU memory (also called as host).
-We will allocate memory for our input (X), weight matrix (W) and output (O).
-Assuming B as the batch size, N as the number of rows or sequence length in transformers, D_in as the number of columns or embedding dimension and D_out as the hidden dimension.
+We will allocate memory for our input (X), weight matrix (W), and output (O).
+Assuming B as the batch size, N as the number of rows or sequence length in transformers, D_in as the number of columns or embedding dimension, and D_out as the hidden dimension.

 ```C
 float *X = (float*)malloc(B*N*D_in*sizeof(float));      // Input data